Basant-Ali/Network-Recon-Dashboard/README.md

 2. `ReconService` performs a DNS lookup to resolve the IP address.
 3. Ping is utilized for host vitality discovery.
 4. Target TCP ports are scanned concurrently.
-5. Open ports trigger service banner requests.
+5. Open ports are checked for basic service banner information.
 6. Aggregated results are displayed on the dashboard.

 ### 2. Web Security Workflow

 1. User submits a web target URL.
-2. `XssService` executes HTTP requests to analyze response headers.
+2. The application sends an HTTP request to the target URL.
 3. Server metadata and HTTP status codes are extracted.
-4. Input strings are evaluated for basic reflected input behavior.
+4. User input is checked for basic reflected input behavior.

 ---